The Most Effective Eyelash Growth Serum for Dramatically Long Lashes

 And it doesn't stop there - this lash serum also packs a heavy-hitting team of eyelash nourishers like Biotin, Panthenol, and strengthening peptides to further repair and restore lashes back to health.

 Overall, a great combination to make lashes grow, grow, grow to full and insanely long lengths.
-And at roughly half the price of Latisse, this beautiful bottle makes for a reasonably priced and effective alternative.
+And at a fraction of the price of Latisse, this beautiful bottle makes for a reasonably priced and effective alternative.

 NutraLuxe Lash MD Lash Growth Serum